 Support the locals

-But supporting the locals go so much farther than economical support.
+But supporting the locals go so much further than economical support.
 Make sure you’re nice and respect the local rules.
 Be polite and ask before you take photos of people.

 Talking to the locals is absolutely one of my favorite parts of travel and it’s so underestimated!